Western European marriage pattern: Early modern Britain

-When a growing population of poverty caused by “over-hasting marriages and over-soon setting up of households by the youth”., the decree of the Common Council of London in 1556 raised the age of consent to twenty-one.
+When a growing population of poverty caused by "over-hasting marriages and over-soon setting up of households by the youth", the decree of the Common Council of London in 1556 raised the age of consent to twenty-one.
 This aligned with the contemporary views that condemned those who had no means to establish and maintain their own household.
-The Act of 1901, also contributed to an increase in the average age of first marriage.
+The Poor Relief Act 1601 (43 Eliz.
+1. c.
+2) also contributed to an increase in the average age of first marriage.
 It allowed overseers to apprentice children of the parish poor from the age of ten to twenty-four, essentially delaying the prospects of marriage.

 So many Englishmen began migrating en masse to North America that the marriage prospects for unmarried Englishwomen dwindled and the average age of first marriage rose for Englishwomen.
 In addition, there was a sharp rise in the percentage of women who remained unmarried and thus decreased fertility; an Englishwoman marrying at the average age of 26 years in the late 17th century who survived her childbearing years would bear an average of 5.03 children while an Englishwoman making a comparable marriage in the early 19th century at the average age of 23.5 years and surviving her childbearing years would bear on average 6.02 children, an increase of about 20 percent.

 From 1619 to 1660 in the archdiocese of Canterbury, England, the median age of the brides was 22 years and nine months while the median age for the grooms was 25 years and six months, with average ages of 24 years for the brides and nearly 28 years for the grooms, with the most common ages at marriage being 22 years for women and 24 years for men; the Church dictated that the age when one could marry without the consent of one's parents was 21 years.
 A large majority of English brides in this time were at least 19 years of age when they married, and only one bride in a thousand was thirteen years of age or younger.